 Section 1.
 Business Goal

-Brief description of the company/context

-Who is the stakeholder/client?

-A description of the business challenge/opportunity.
-What are the business benefits of implementing any of your proposed recommendations?
-What opportunity is it creating?
-What shortcoming does it address?
-Social/human/environmental implications?

-What would be considered success?

 The Toronto Raptors are an NBA championship team with a $2.5 billion market capitalization that is in decline after being crowned 2019 NBA champions.
 They were able to add key players in their championship run that year and allowed them to edge out critical key wins in the playoffs.

 The team’s General Manager (GM) and Owners are seeking recommendations on improving the team’s chances at another championship run but not at the cost of the team’s long term future.
 This would be in the form of marginal/minor improvements to the player roster to either maintain or improve on the number of wins during the regular season and more importantly during the playoffs.